openid/eKYC-IDA/openid-ida-verified-claims.md

 `type`: Required with value set to `vouch`.

 `check_details`: Optional.
 JSON array representing the checks done in relation to the `vouch`.
+Each member of the `check_details` array has the following requirements:

   * `check_method`: Required.
 String representing the check done, this includes processes such as checking the authenticity of the vouch, or verifying the user as the person referenced in the vouch.
 For information on predefined `check_method` values see [@!predefined_values_page].
   * `organization`: Optional.
 String denoting the legal entity that performed the check.
 This should be included if the claim provider did not perform the check itself.